 Okay, so there’s been a lot of talk about the novelty value of VR.
 Novelty is good, and VR content creators across the world are continually rolling out ever more ingenious ways of bringing the medium to life for everyone to enjoy in the comfort of their armchair.
-When it comes to using VR for business, however, while novelty is all well and good, in order to prove itself as a long-term fixture, it needs to go beyond being a show pony and be able to pull a heavy cart or two.
+When it comes to using creating VR content for business, however, while novelty is all well and good, in order to prove itself as a long-term fixture, it needs to go beyond being a show pony and be able to pull a heavy cart or two.
 We need to see the realities of VR investment and ROI.
 But making the right VR content play is critical to the equation.
 Several years ago, the rapid rise of the smartphone led to countless CEOs hastily commissioning ‘killer’ mobile apps.
 The problem was that the vast majority of the apps had no significant value to customers.
 They were novel but not useful, clever but not compelling.
 They didn’t solve real customer problems that weren’t able to be solved in countless other ways.
 People were relying on the technology to carry weight with customers and not giving enough consideration to the content because they felt behind the curve with the technology itself.
-Now is the time to embrace VR technology as a storytelling tool, where VR content is at the forefront to generate ROI from the medium.
+Now is the time to embrace creating VR content as a storytelling tool, to generate ROI from the medium.
 Right now, lots of marketing, development and design teams are being tasked to investigate VR.
 And they should – the immersion VR allows for is going to be a significant change to the way people perceive services and buy products.
 But lazy content will lower the bar and create experiences with no value.
 Taking the time to think through good content that serves a need is absolutely worthwhile.
 In fact,

 - VR content has been shown to deliver 27% higher emotional engagement and 34% longer engagement than 2D content.

 - The average response rate with VR experiences is 15% compared to just 1% through direct marketing.